 The combined Concert and Symphonic and Bands opened the show with some great pieces, starting with “Into the Clouds,” an energetic piece in which the melody was passed around the band.
 They then moved into “Unraveling,” where the musicians not only played their instruments but also sang and buzzed through their mouthpieces to show the increasing disorder the piece portrayed.
 The final piece was Pirates of the Caribbean.
 The combined band played well despite having rehearsed once together and had the audience engaged from the first few measures.

 The Jazz Band stood out.
 Their music was well-rehearsed and catchy, even though they only had clinician Tina Richerson to lead rehearsals half of the time.
 In one piece, senior Michael Schuster sang with the band.

 Wind Ensemble, too, shone.
 They kicked off their part of the concert with a strong and confident Flourish for Winds and moved on to Culloden III, a lengthy piece that could qualify the band for the state competition.
 Rhosymedre by Ralph Vaugh Williams was next, which the band nicknamed “Rhosy” to avoid butchering the pronunciation.
 It was fun to listen to, not to mention impressive.

 Wind Ensemble’s final song was a favorite of the night: Standby March by Louis Castellucci.
 The song was peppy and exhilarating, and the band clearly put a lot of care into it, keeping the audience tapping their feet to the beat.

-Their incredible performance is a good thing, because on February 28, the Wind Ensemble will be competing in a music festival held at George Fox University.
+Their incredible performance is a good thing: On February 28, the Wind Ensemble will compete in a music festival held at George Fox University.
 The concert is a solid start to what is sure to be a wonderful festival season.